 The articles of association is a document that governs how a company is run.
 Containing a multitude of provisions, each of which is known as an ‘article’, this document serves as a ‘rule book’ that all company officers (directors and secretaries) and company members (shareholders or guarantors) must observe.
 Along with the memorandum of association, the articles forms the constitution of a UK limited company.

-Both the memorandum and articles of association are included as part of the company incorporation application and are two of the principal company formation documents.
+The memorandum of association is a document created by Companies House during the incorporation process.
+The memorandum and articles of association are the two of the principal company formation documents.
 Companies can choose to adopt ‘Model’ articles of association prescribed by the Companies Act 2006, or they can draft their own articles, provided all provisions are in accordance with UK company law.

 ‘Model’ articles of association are the standard default articles used by most companies in the UK.
 There are three different versions available: one for private companies limited by shares; one for private companies limited by guarantee; and one for public limited companies (PLCs).